wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 ### .mac

-.mac files are ordinary text files that can be read using Maximaâs read command or wxMaximaâs File/Batch File menu entry.
+.mac files are ordinary text files that can be read using Maxima’s read command or wxMaxima’s File/Batch File menu entry.

 One Example: